Enraged by kidnapping, Egyptian police block Gaza border

 Security sources said on Saturday all seven hostages remained missing, retracting their report the previous day that one policeman had been released.

-A spokesman for the Palestinian Islamist Hamas movement, which runs the Gaza Strip, criticized the Egyptian police action and said contacts were under way to resolve the standoff.
+A spokesman for the Palestinian Islamist Hamas movement, which runs the Gaza Strip, criticised the Egyptian police action and said contacts were under way to resolve the standoff.

 "There are promises to follow up on the matter, but in spite of these promises the suffering is still building up.
 We consider the continued closure of the crossing unjustified and incomprehensible," Sami Abu Zuhri told Al Jazeera television.